MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/hold-town-hall-using-yammer.md

 ### Learn about your audience

 Invest in learning what’s most important to your audience.
-Knowing your audience will help you determine how to effectively deliver your message, what speakers will resonate with your audience, how to moderate the town hall , and how to  structure the town hall.
+Knowing your audience will help you determine how to effectively deliver your message, what speakers will resonate with your audience, how to moderate the town hall, and how to  structure the town hall.
 <br>

 Learn more about [how to scope and define your audience](https://review.docs.microsoft.com/en-us/SharePoint/audience-profile?branch=hokavian-corp-comms0) for your town hall.